 How to Pitch The Westrn

 Thank you for your interest in writing for The Westrn!
-We genuinely can’t wait to hear from you.
+We can’t wait to hear from you.
+We are currently accepting pitches for the Fall and Winter Issues.

 If you’re curious about the structure of the newspaper, our yearly timeline, different ways to contribute, or anything else, you can find our FAQs here.